UnicycleDumpTruck/MorseRiddler/bbq.md

+# The Mystery of the Missing BBQ Sauce

 ## Introduction

 At 2201 UTC, the BBQ sauce for our club dinner was stolen from the kitchen.
 Luckily, we were able to extract the memory of practice keyers used around the site.
 We only have fragments of sent QSOs, but it might be enough.
 We need you to travel around the site, decode the CW from each of the eight recordings, and solve the mystery of who took the BBQ sauce before it's time for the big dinner.
 Use this sheet to record your clues, profile the five suspects, and solve the crime.